Bilalalsoudi/W1-Capstone-Project-Notebook/README.md

   Get the latitude and the longitude coordinates of each neighborhood and update the data frame to add two new columns for latitude and the longitude coordinates of each neighborhood

-  a-Importing the csv file conatining the latitudes and longitudes for various neighbourhoods in Canada b-Merging the two tables for getting the Latitudes and Longitudes for various neighbourhoods in Canada
+  a-Importing the csv file conatining the latitudes and longitudes for various neighbourhoods in Canada.

+  b-Merging the two tables for getting the Latitudes and Longitudes for various neighbourhoods in Canada.

   Explore and cluster the neighborhoods in Toronto.
 You can decide to work with only boroughs that contain the word Toronto and then replicate the same analysis we did to the New York City data